foundersandcoders/Node-Intro-Workshop/README.md

 ### installing modules

-If you use `npm install MODULE_NAME` now it will install the named module into your project.
+If you use `npm install MODULE_NAME --save` now it will install the named module into your project.
 You will now be able to find it in the `node_modules` folder and it will be listed under the dependencies in your `package.json`.

 Be sure to add `node_modules` to your list of files to ignore on .gitignore or it will be pushed up when you commit to github.
 When you deploy your project on a server, it will use the `package.json` in order to install its own node virtual environment and `node_modules` folder, so no need to worry!